Product and mobile app analytics insights from industry experts

 Step 6 - Take action

 You’ve analyzed your data and have learned what the problems are.
 Now you can take action to fix these problems.
-Perhaps, for example, a particular page takes too long to load.
-Or, it’s too difficult to press a button.
-Watch session replays to see exactly what the issue is and how to fix it.
+For example, if a screen loads too slowly or a button is too small and hard to tap, you can watch session replays to see exactly what the issue is and how to fix it.

 The key here is to understand the good and the bad.
 This means you need to look at the good experiences to understand how they differ from the bad ones.
 To simplify this process, you can ask yourself some questions: